MamboBryan/newsletter/newsletter/2023-10-27/index.md

 ---
 slug: newsletter-14
-title: Newsletter 14 🤩
+title: Newsletter 14 😌
 authors: [Emmanuel Muturia, mambo, sheliza]
 tags: [october meetup, droidconke, featured]
 ---

 Hey there Droids and Droidettes!
-We know you missed us and we did too 🥺 As DroidCon Kenya 2023 approaches, we are proud to announce the launch of the last Newsletter of 2023!
-Yes, this is the last installment of the year and how best to do it than to have our fan favorite speakers leading the sessions?
-Wanna find out more?
-Grab a popcorn, take a coffee like the Techie you are, and brace yourself for this is Newsletter 14, The October Edition:
+How are you?
+As DroidCon Kenya 2023 approaches, we are proud to announce the launch of the last Newsletter of 2023!
+Yes, this is the last installment of the year and how best to do it than to have our fan favorite speakers leading the sessions? 🥺 Wanna find out more? 😮 Grab a popcorn, take a coffee like the Techie you are, and brace yourself for this is Newsletter 14, The October Edition:

 ## October Meetup
-Android254, in liaison with Kotlin Kenya, hosted the October Meetup which featured a new flavour of speakers: Jacquiline Gitau, Abdulfatah Mohammed, and Jane Waitara.
+Android254, in liaison with Kotlin Kenya, hosted the October Meetup which was spearheaded by some of the community's fan favourite speakers: Jacquiline Gitau, Abdulfatah Mohammed, and Jane Waitara.
 They each gave their presentations on the following topics that demonstrated the diversity of Android App Development (AAD):

 ### The Art of Testing Composable Layouts
+[The Droidette](https://twitter.com/Jacqui_Gitau) kicked off by introducing the audience to the different kinds of Testing, namely: Unit Tesing, Integration Testing, and UI Testing.
+She added onto that by going over Semantics in Compose and how they aid in testing Compose elements.
+She supplemented that by discussing API Tetsing, which incorporated:

+- Finders
+- Assertions
+- Actions
+- Matchers

+Jacquiline concluded her session by showcasing a demo which also consisted of the libraries used in testing Compose elements.
+Here's the link to her presentation which also hosts valuable resources on the same:

 ### Why I Have Come To Love Feature Modularization
+Following that, we had [The Modularizer](https://twitter.com/fatahrez) taking over and explaining the motivations behind Modularization.
+They were but not limited to:

+- Presence of many moving parts in most fetaure packed Android apps
+- Rapid replacement of libraries...
+- Difficulty in connecting knowledge
+- Adherance to good architectural practices

+He supported his argument by mentioning how Modularization results in freedom to work on more features, increased productivity, easier onboarding, and opportunities for experimentation.
+He utilised his personal project to demonstrate the magic behind Modularization by Feature.
+Abdulfatah concluded by insisting that for a Modularization driven approach, it was best to always prioritise the UI over Architecture when structuring the Android app.

 ### Composing With Accessibility in Mind
+To mark the day complete, we had [Mumbi Codes](https://twitter.com/mumbicodes) enlightening the attendees regarding the prioritisation of Accessibility when working on UI/UX.
+She began by acknowledging WHO's statistics which stated that between 15% to 20% of the world's population is categorised as people living with disabilities.
+She also cited some types of diabetes to give context on their need for specialised adjustments as far as Accessibility in Android was concerned.
+She listed the following as solutions to improving Accessibility in Android apps through Jetpack Compose:

+- Visual Elements
+- Headings
+- Semantics
+- Click Labels
+- Touch Target Size
+- Toggleable Selections
+- Text

+Jane used a practical approach to teach the above concepts by use of a Jetpack Compose project.

 ### DroidCon Kenya
 Here's a rundown of everything you need to know about DroidCon Kenya: